5 Ways To Help Avoidant Attachment and Create Security Now

 There are other ways to calm down besides leaving.
 Practice some of these things instead (and it will be a practice!) to create a calmer, more secure relationship.

 Let your partner know that you’re thinking about them, and when you would like to see them.

+One of the biggest things that can help people with avoidant attachment is to let your partner know that you are thinking about them and that you want to see them.
 “Normal” for you has always been living life on your own: you take care of yourself, and you’re used to considering your needs and wants first.
 There’s nothing wrong with that, and it probably helped you survive for a long time when your needs and desires were being neglected in childhood.
 But habits like these mean you probably don’t reach out to others very often.

 Reaching out to your partner with little, unasked for, remembrances can really shift how secure you both feel.
 Send a text in the morning saying, “I love you” or, “Thinking about you,” or leave flowers or a note at their office desk.
 This help secure attachment in two ways: you get to practice staying connected and intimate, and it helps your partner relax and know you’re still there.
 Both will get you more of the peace you want.

 In the same vein, letting your partner know when you would like to see them soothes their system and helps create security.
 It also gives your partner something to look forward to and allows them to count on you.
 If you live together and you see each other regularly, ask when a good time to connect might be.
 Especially if you’re living together, make specific time to connect.
 Eat a meal together, play a game, or just turn off the screens, and your connection will create more security.